syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 AddHandler gridGroupingControl1.TableControl.ActivateToolTip, AddressOf TableControl_ActivateToolTip

 Private Sub TableControl_ActivateToolTip(ByVal sender As Object, ByVal e As GridActivateToolTipEventArgs)
-    Dim cellstyle As GridTableCellStyleInfo = TryCast(e.Style, GridTableCellStyleInfo)

-    'Diable the ToolTip for "FirstName" Column.
+    'Disable the ToolTip for particular cell.
-    If cellstyle IsNot Nothing AndAlso cellstyle.TableCellIdentity.Column.Name = "FirstName" Then e.Cancel = True
+    If e.ColIndex = 3 AndAlso e.RowIndex = 3 Then
+        e.Cancel = True
     End If
 End Sub
 {% endhighlight %}
 {% endtabs %}

-## Highlighting the ToolTip cell
+## Identify whether cell has ToolTip

-To highlight or customize the cells if that cell has ToolTip, [HasCellTipText](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~HasCellTipText.html) property can be used in the `QueryCellStyleInfo` event.
+To identify whether the cell has ToolTip or not, [HasCellTipText](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~HasCellTipText.html) property can be used in the `QueryCellStyleInfo` event.

+The below code illustrates that back color and text color are changed for the cells which has ToolTip.

 {% tabs %}
 {% highlight c# %}